Asthma Australia has been monitoring the COVID-19 situation since it began in 2020.

 • Have needed a course of oral corticosteroids for their asthma in the past 12 months (e.g. prednisone or prednisolone tablets)

-If either of these apply to you, talk to your doctor about how you can get your asthma under control to reduce your COVID-19 risk.
-For more information about asthma you can also call us on 1800 ASTHMA (1800 278 462) or email asthmasupport@asthma.org.au.
+If either of these apply to you, talk to your doctor about how you can get your asthma under control to lower your COVID-19 risk.
+For more information about asthma, you can also call us on 1800 ASTHMA (1800 278 462) or email asthmasupport@asthma.org.au .

 What is good asthma control?

-• Have symptoms no more than 2 days a week
+• Symptoms no more than 2 days a week

 • Use your reliever no more than 2 days a week